Q: Once I accept a Sagan Fellowship, what other paperwork is needed from me?

 Q: How can I get a Visa for the duration of my Sagan Fellowship?

-A: Your host institution will assist you in obtaining the necessary Visas for yourself and your family.
-Caltech does not get involved with obtaining Visas for Fellows going to institutions other than Caltech.
+A : Your host institution will assist you in obtaining the necessary Visas for yourself and your family.
+NExScI/JPL cannot facilitate obtaining Visas for Fellows going to institutions other than NExScI/JPL.
+Please see the Offer Guidelines which highlights issues that you may want to consider if given a choice in your employment status (employee or stipendiary).

 Q: How should I acknowledge the Sagan Fellowship program for publications produced from work completed during my fellowship?

-A: In the acknowledgements please include the following statement: "This work was performed in part under contract with the California Institute of Technology (Caltech) funded by NASA through the Sagan Fellowship Program."
+A : In the acknowledgements please include the following statement: "This work was performed [in part] under contract with the California Institute of Technology (Caltech)/Jet Propulsion Laboratory (JPL) funded by NASA through the Sagan Fellowship Program executed by the NASA Exoplanet Science Institute."
 For your affiliation, please include: "NASA Sagan Fellow" along with your institutional affiliation.